Multimodality in VR: A survey: The effects of multimodality in users' attention

 Multimodality in saliency prediction for VR still remains in early phases, and only very few works have been devoted to it.
 Chao et al.~\cite{chao2020audio} proposed the first work that studies user behavior (including \new{saliency } corresponding to sound source locations, viewing navigation congruence between observers, and \new{the distribution of gaze behavior}) in virtual environments containing both visual and auditory cues (including both monaural and ambisonic sounds).
 However, there are still many open avenues for future research: Visual saliency and gaze prediction in VR is still in an early phase, and the effects of auditory cues in saliency in virtual scenarios remain to be further explored.
 Auditory cues in VR may produce more complex effects and interactions than in traditional scenarios, since sound sources are not always in the user's field of view, and there might be several competing audiovisual cues.
-Additionally, investigating how other senses interact and predominate in saliency and attention can be useful for many applications, specially for content creation.
+Additionally, investigating how other senses interact and predominate in saliency and attention can be useful for many applications, specially for content creation. \csur{Furthermore, with the proliferation of data-driven methods, it is also crucial to elaborate datasets that encompass enough variety of multimodal stimuli to support the formulation of new multimodal attentional models.}

-Although there is still much to learn about how multimodal cues compete and alter users' behavior, it is well known that multimodality itself has consequences on how users behave \new{in immersive environments~\cite{blanke2015behavioral, tsakiris2017multisensory, chao2020audio}} .
+Although there is still much to learn about how multimodal cues compete and alter users' behavior, it is well known that multimodality itself has consequences on how users behave \new{in immersive environments~\cite{tsakiris2017multisensory, chao2020audio}} .
 One of the main difficulties when designing and creating content for VR lies on the fact that users' typically have control over the camera, and therefore each user may pay attention to different regions of the scene and create a different experience~\cite{Serrano_VR-cine_SIGGRAPH2017, maranes2020exploring}.
 Therefore, it is usually hard to make assumptions about users' behavior and attention.
 To support the creation of engaging experiences that convey the creators' intentions, multimodality can be exploited, so that cues from different modalities can induce specific behaviors and even guide users' attention.